Compliance

 DOT drug and alcohol testing (regulated)

-DOT-covered employers follow federal rules—chiefly 49 CFR Part 40 and the modal regulations for your industry (for example, FMCSA for many motor carriers).
-Testing is not “whatever the handbook says”; specimen type, collection procedures, laboratories, alcohol testing method (breath or saliva where authorized), medical review, and reporting expectations are set by those rules for employees in safety-sensitive positions.
+Core framework: 49 CFR Part 40 plus the modal regulations for your industry (for example, FMCSA for many motor carriers).
+Under those rules, employers do not freely pick “any” specimen or lab—the regulations shape allowed specimen types, collection steps, alcohol testing methods (breath or saliva where authorized), medical review, and how results are reported for covered roles.

 Non-DOT workplace testing (policy-led)